In this article, you’ll learn how to create a PowerPoint theme that you can customize anyway you like.

-At some point in your presentation design career, you will want to move beyond the default Office themes and create your own.
-This article is built to assist you in that process.
+And the reason this is important is because at some point in your presentation design career, you will want to move beyond the default Microsoft Office themes and create your own.

 What is a PowerPoint theme?